jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 Initializes GPIO device.
 This function must be called before other GPIO functions.

-`callback` will be called after after GPIO device is initialized.
+`callback` will be called after GPIO device is initialized.

 'initialize' event will be emitted after GPIO device is initialized.